posterity/srp/README.md

 With SRP, the client first registers by storing a cryptographic value (`verifier`) derived from its password on the server.
-To login, they both exchange a series of values they compute they both share but never exchange to prove to each other who they are.
+To login, they both exchange a series of opaque values but never the user's password or the `verifier`.
 Trust can be established at the end of the process because for the server, only the client who knows the `verifier` could have sent those values, and vice versa.

 SRP comes with four major benefits:

-1. The familiar user-experience of using a username and a password remains fundamentally the same;
+1. For the end-user, the familiar experience of using a username and a password remains fundamentally the same;
-1. Server cannot leak a password it never saw;
+2. Server cannot leak a password it never saw;
-1. Both client and server can formally verify each other's identities without needing a third-party (e.g CA);
+3. After registration, both client and server can formally verify each other's identities without needing a third-party (e.g. CA);
-1. Sessions can be secured with an extra layer of encryption on top of TLS.
+4. Sessions can be secured with an extra layer of encryption on top of TLS.

 ### Params selection

-SRP requires the client and the server to agree on a given set of parameters, namely a Diffie-Hellman (DH) group, a hash function, and a key-derivation
+SRP requires the client and the server to agree on a given set of parameters, namely a Diffie-Hellman (DH) group, a hash function, and a key derivation
 function:

 All the DH groups defined in [RFC 5054](https://tools.ietf.org/html/rfc5054) are available.
-You can use any hash function you would like (e.g. `SHA256`, [Blake2b](https://pkg.go.dev/golang.org/x/crypto/blake2b)), and the same goes for key-derivation
+You can use any hash function you would like (e.g. `SHA256`, [Blake2b](https://pkg.go.dev/golang.org/x/crypto/blake2b)), and the same goes for key derivation
 (e.g. [Argon2](https://pkg.go.dev/golang.org/x/crypto/argon2),
 [Scrypt](https://pkg.go.dev/golang.org/x/crypto/scrypt) or
 [PBKDF2](https://pkg.go.dev/golang.org/x/crypto/pbkdf2)).